COVID-19 cases climb by 2

 Article content

 Two more Sault Ste.
-Marie and area residents have tested positive for COVID-19.
+Marie and area residents have tested positive for COVID-19, Algoma Public Health reported Sunday evening.

-One case is from Sault Ste.
-Marie and area and the other is from Central and East Algoma, Algoma Public Health said Friday afternoon.
+Both cases are from Sault Ste.
+Marie and area and are self-isolating.

 We apologize, but this video has failed to load.